SolomonCang/astrocangpage/_posts/2025-10-28-specviewer.md

 featured: false
 ---

-The website now includes a submenu named 'miniTools', in which I convert some useful tiny tools to the JaveScript language and can be fully used on the website.
-Now that there is only one tool  <a href="/miniTools/spectrum-viewer/">'Spectrum Viewer'</a>, which can used to show the Stokes <i>I</i>, <i>V</i>, and  <i>Null</i> profiles of a spectrum in the format of [Polarbase](https://www.polarbase.ovgso.fr).
-Spectrum Viewer can autometicly detect the data type including:
+The website now features a submenu called “miniTools,” where I’ve ported several handy utilities to JavaScript so they can run entirely in the browser.
+Currently, it includes a single tool: <a href="/miniTools/spectrum-viewer/">Spectrum Viewer</a>.
+This tool displays Stokes <i>I</i>, <i>V</i>, and <i>Null</i> profiles for spectra in the Polarbase format.
+Spectrum Viewer automatically detects the data type, including:

- - Spectrum w/ Stokes <i>V</i> (pol)
+- Spectrum with Stokes <i>V</i> (pol)
- - Spectrum w/ only Stokes <i>I</i>  (I)
+- Spectrum with Stokes <i>I</i> only (I)
- - LSD profile w/ Stokes <i>V</i> (pol)
+- LSD profile with Stokes <i>V</i> (pol)
- - LSD profile w/ only Stokes <i>I</i>  (I)
+- LSD profile with Stokes <i>I</i> only (I)

- You can also selected a method to read the data.
-For data of spectrum, the tool will include a list of button for chromospheric lines, you can click it and the plot will jump to the line with given velocity range.
+You can also choose a method for reading the data.
+For spectral data, the tool provides a set of buttons for common chromospheric lines; clicking a button will navigate the plot to that line with the specified velocity range.